Electricity Generating Engine, c1894

 History

 Most steam engines could not run at the high speed required to produce electricity.
-To solve this problem, Albert Pain a young engineer at Belliss and Company, invented a system called 'forced lubrication' in 1890 which involved pumping oil around the bearings to stop them being worn away.
+To solve this problem, Albert Pain a young engineer at Belliss and Company in Birmingham, invented a system called 'forced lubrication' in 1890 which involved pumping oil around the bearings to stop them being worn away.
 The largest engines of this type were installed at Birmingham's new Summer Lane power station in 1906.
-Its opening concided with the extension of electric lighting to the whole city and the electrification of the tramway system.
+Its opening coincided with the extension of electric lighting to the whole city and the electrification of the tramway system.
 This engine was used to light a corset factory in Market Harborough.

 What's Special